The Best Creamy Homemade Cheesecake

 • Beat on medium speed for 1-2 minutes, or until the cream cheese is light and smooth.

-• Next, add the granulated sugar, milk, sour cream, flour, and vanilla extract.
-Mix just until combined.
+• Add the granulated sugar, milk, sour cream, flour, and vanilla extract.
+Mix just until combined, scraping the sides of the bowl with a spatula as needed.

 a bowl of white batter on a white surface.